stevencombs/retrocombs.github.io/_drafts/template.md

 Help make this content better!
 Leave your comments and thoughts below or in the comments [under the YouTube video](link).

-Thanks for reading and watching and if you are so inclined, please let others know about the blog using the hashtag #retroCombs.
+Thanks for reading and watching and if you are inclined, please let others know about the blog using the hashtag #retroCombs on your favorite social media platform.

 🕹️ retroCombs, OUT!